Alschn/django-react-docker-heroku-template/README.md

 ```

 ## With Docker
-Make sure Docker Engine is running.

-**IMPORTANT:** You need to change CRLF to LF in entrypoint-dev.sh and entrypoint-prod.sh,
+**IMPORTANT:** You need to change CRLF to LF in entrypoint-dev.sh, entrypoint-prod.sh and entrypoint-build.sh,
 otherwise build will fail because Linux uses different line endings than Windows.
 You can do this e.g using Pycharm, choosing LF in Line Separator at the bottom bar.
 Other files are not affected by this issue.

+**Make sure Docker Engine is running.**

+### 1) Development configuration
 While in **root directory**, build docker images and run them with docker-compose.
 This might take up to few minutes.
+Rebuilding image is crucial after installing new packages via pip or npm.

 ```shell script
 docker-compose up --build
 ```

-Application should be up and running at `127.0.0.1` (by default)
+Application should be up and running: backend `127.0.0.1:8000`, frontend `127.0.0.1:3000`.

 If images had been installed and **no changes have been made**, just run to start containers:
 ```shell script